 Secondly, An interesting note to point out is that 100% of the respondents who chose Blackboard as their preferred LMS were all from Cairo University, adding The fact that most respondents are from Cairo University suggests that the current features of Blackboard are liked enough to warrant a second place even when no other student from another university chose Blackboard.

-Thirdly, This also warrants a deeper look into Google Classroom, as though compared to Blackboard it lacks a lot of the features that allow Blackboard to be an internationally recognized LMS, it is still preferred by many students.
+Thirdly, this also warrants a deeper look into Google Classroom, as though compared to Blackboard it lacks a lot of the features that allow Blackboard to be an internationally recognized LMS, it is still preferred by many students.

 Lastly, following up on the previous point, even though we added other internationally recognized LMSs like Canvas and Moodle, barely anyone preferred them or even used them.
-This can be due to our limited respondents but it can also imply a lack of experiments with those LMS in higher education in Egypt.
+This can be due to our limited respondents, but it can also imply a lack of experiments with those LMS in higher education in Egypt.